 8 Common Reasons to See a Therapist

 For years, therapy and mental health care have been deeply stigmatized – often causing individuals to shy away from seeking help.
 But as mental health professionals learn more about diseases of the mind, this stigma is starting to disappear.
 People are beginning to rely on counseling as an effective treatment plan to get through their daily life.
-As many individuals are finding comfort and dealing with their mental health problems, you may be wondering if professional help or mental health counseling may be a solution for you.
+As many individuals are finding comfort and dealing with their mental health problems, you may be wondering if professional help or mental health counseling may be a solution for you, and whether you should go to therapy.

 According to John Hopkins, mental health issues affect approximately 25% of Americans over the age of 18.
 Diagnosable mental illnesses include depression, anxiety, bipolar disorder, obsessive-compulsive disorder, and rarely schizophrenia, to name a few.
 Even for individuals who don’t suffer from a severe or chronic mental illness, it can be beneficial to talk through problems and traumatic events in a therapy session.